AMANDA WHITMAN, H.B.Com

 Laurier recently retired after 40 years experience in the financial services industry with a local investment dealer.
-His current focus is on portfolio management and providing income solutions for clients.
-He has been active in raising funds for numerous charities to the corporate branch office and was a board member and Chair of the Barrie YMCA.
+His current focus was on portfolio management and providing income solutions for clients.
+Laurier has been actively raising money for charities through the local branch office and was a board member and Chair of the Barrie YMCA.
 He is enthused to be a board member of the Barrie community foundation.
 Laurier sits on the Executive Board as the past Chair of the Barrie Community Foundation.
 As well, he is the Chair of the Nominating Committee of the Foundation and sits on the Development Committee.

 Marshall was a founding partner of the Barrie, Ontario law firm of Graham, Wilson and Green, which grew from a three lawyer firm in 1975 to 35 lawyers serving five centres in Simcoe County, as “HGR Graham Partners”.
 After 41 years, and ready for something different, he left the firm to help set up a legal department for the County of Simcoe.